-Telnet is disabled on the Branch Gateway by default.
+Telnet is disabled on Branch Gateway by default.
 To enable Telnet, use the ip telnet command.

-- 5. Open an SSH/Telnet session to the IP address of the USB port on the Branch Gateway. - To set the IP address of the USB port (i.e., the USB-modem interface), use the ip address command.
-For a list of similar commands, see Summary of CLI commands for configuring the USB port for modem use on page 250. - 6.
-Configure the serial connection on the remote computer to match the configuration of the USB port on the Branch Gateway.
+5. Open an SSH/Telnet session that is mapped to the IP address of the USB port on Branch Gateway.

+To set the IP address of the USB port, that is, the USB-modem interface, use the ip address command.
+For a list of similar commands, see Summary of CLI commands for configuring the USB port for modem use on page 228.

+6. Configure the serial connection on the remote computer to match the configuration of the USB port on Branch Gateway.

-For more information, see The USB port settings on page 363.
+For more information, see The USB port settings on page 307.

-The USB port settings
+USB port settings

 Port setting Value

 Baud -

 Data bits 8

 Parity none

+Port setting Value

 Stop bits 1

 flow control hardware